PostHog/posthog.com/contents/blog/feature-flag-best-practices.md

 ## 5. Name your feature flags well

-Here is some advice on naming your feature flags, they should:
+Here is some practical advice on naming your feature flags to avoid confusion.
+None of these are laws and you can create your own conventions, but for us names should:

 - Relate to the feature you are flagging.
 Make them predictable to the next person who reads them.
 Their key and name should provide insight into what they do.